 Christmas is a wonderful time of year.
 Cold weather, candle lights, buying presents, short days, and of course all the different things that are baked during Christmas time.
-In Denmark we have a variety of different things that are classically Danish, like pebernødder, brunkager, jødekager, klejner, finskbrød and my personal favorite: honningkagehjerter.
+In Denmark, we have a variety of different things that are classically Danish, like pebernødder, brunkager, jødekager, klejner, finskbrød, and my personal favorite: honningkagehjerter.
 That literally means “honey cake hearts”.
-The is my recipe for fermented Danish gingerbread hearts.
+This is my recipe for fermented Danish gingerbread hearts.

 While it’s fermented, it’s not the same as sourdough, and it does not rely on captured yeast to leaven the cake.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe Jump to Video